 Let’s start at the very beginning by answering the question: what exactly is “true” tea anyway?

 Camellia sinensis is a species of small tree or evergreen shrub.
 For convenience (and because many people’s Latin is a bit rusty!), it’s often called the “tea plant”, “tea shrub” or “tea tree”.
 There are two primary varieties of Camellia sinensis: sinensis and assamica.
-The former refer to teas that are native to China, and the latter are for teas that are native to India.
+The former refers to teas that are native to China, and the latter is for teas that are native to India.

 There are also six varieties of teas that come from Camellia sinensis, and once again, these are the world’s ONLY true teas: white tea, yellow tea, green tea, black tea, and our favorites they’re the only kind we use in our delectable and healthy Physique selections: oolong tea and pu-erh tea!